fugalfunkster/FCC-REST-PROJECTS/README.md

 I wrote these REST APIs as part of the FreeCodeCamp cirriculum.
-Originally, these APIs each had their own workspace on Cloud9, and their own git repo, but that seemed unnecessary, so I refactored them into a single workspace and provided extensive comments to help me remember what I learned – while these projects are still fresh in my mind.
+Originally, these APIs each had their own workspace on Cloud9, and their own git repo, but that seemed unnecessary, so I refactored them into a single workspace and added comments to help me remember what I learned – while these projects are still fresh in my mind.

 Eventually, I will provide an HTML doc at each '/' endpoint, describing